 For centuries, the plays of William Shakespeare have been celebrated for their larger-than-life storytelling and rhythmic language.
 Now the Bard’s work is being studied as a way to help children overcome challenges associated with autism.

-Autism is a developmental disorder that may affect as many as one in every 45 children aged 3 to 17 in the United States, according to a recent government survey.
+Autism is a general term for a group of developmental disorders that may affect as many as one in every 45 children aged 3 to 17 in the United States, according to a recent government survey.

-Autism can severely impair social and communication skills that most people take for granted.
-Children with this disorder often aren’t tuned into the subtle emotional expression of their peers. and, as a result, tend to be loners who are often more comfortable with a computer than interacting with others.
+It can severely impair social and communication skills that most people take for granted.
+Children with this disorder often aren’t tuned into the subtle emotional expression of their peers and, as a result, tend to be loners who are often more comfortable with a computer than interacting with others.

 Kelly Hunter, an actress with the Royal Shakespeare Theatre Company in London, developed a method using Shakespeare’s plays to help kids struggling with these social deficits.
 It’s called the Hunter Heartbeat Method (HHM).